A Germaphobe's Guide To Testing Makeup Samples

-Unless it was a solid (and preferably, pre-taxed) £1 million, no amount of money would be enough to convince me to test an opened tube of sample mascara from a makeup counter.
-Hearing the news that a woman is suing Sephora after contracting herpes from a lipstick in the store has only strengthened my resolve to avoid makeup samples as if my life depended on it.
+Unless it was a solid (and preferably, pre-taxed) $1 million, no amount of money would be enough to convince me to test an opened tube of sample mascara from a makeup counter.
+The thought alone elicits the same skeeved-out feeling I get when I think about soaking in my grimy New York City bathtub, where thousands of butts have sat before mine.

 It's not that I'm a complete germaphobe, but I do have super sensitive skin that freaks out any time I even consider letting my roommate borrow an eyeshadow palette — so mindlessly swiping on communal lipstick used by 138 other people before me is not my idea of a fun time.
 The thing is, you shouldn't have to avoid makeup testers like the plague from some apocalyptic zombie nightmare.
 Samples are important in making sure a product works with your skin tone and type, which is why employees at stores like Sephora, Ulta, and MAC are trained on hygienic practices to keep them clean.